tobi-wan-kenobi/bumblebee-status/docs/modules.rst

     * title.max : Maximum character length for title before truncating.
 Defaults to 64.
     * title.placeholder : Placeholder text to be placed if title was truncated.
 Defaults to '...'.
     * title.scroll : Boolean flag for scrolling title.
 Defaults to False
+    * title.short : Boolean flag for short title.
+Defaults to False

 contributed by `UltimatePancake <https://github.com/UltimatePancake>`_ - many thanks!